 Dog Has Diarrhea After Eating Sheep Poo

 There are a few reasons why your dog may have diarrhea after eating sheep poo.
 The most likely explanation is that they ate too much and their stomach can’t handle it.

 Dogs are attracted to the smell of sheep poo because it contains high levels of protein and fat.
 While this can be a good thing in moderation, too much can lead to digestive problems.

 Another possibility is that the sheep poo was contaminated with bacteria or parasites.
 These can cause gastrointestinal issues in dogs, so it’s important to have your pet checked out by a vet if you suspect this may be the case.

-Fortunately, most cases of diarrhea after eating sheep poo are nothing to worry about and will resolve on their own within a day or two.
+Most cases of diarrhea after eating sheep poo are nothing to worry about and will resolve on their own within a day or two.
 If your dog is still having diarrhea after 48 hours, or if it develops other symptoms like vomiting or lethargy.

 Is Sheep Poo Harmful to Humans?

-If you’re wondering whether sheep poo is harmful to humans, the answer is yes and no. It all depends on how the poo is handled.
+The answer is yes and no. It all depends on how the poo is handled.
 If you come into contact with fresh sheep poo, it can contain bacteria that can cause stomach upsets or skin infections.

 Conclusion